mattbobambrose/vapi4k/vapi4k-docs/topics/GettingStarted.md

 Copy the ngrok `Web Interface` url and paste it into your browser.
 You will see the ngrok dashboard and all messages exchanged between your app and the vapi.ai platform.

 Copy the ngrok `Forwarding` url into your copy buffer.
-You will need this url when you run your vapi4k app.
+You will need this url in the next step.

-#### Create a file with env var values
+## Create a file with env var values

 The vapi4k server requires some environment variables to be defined to connect to the vapi.ai platform.